DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ## Security Disclaimer
-The ChatGPT SDK for iOS provides convenient methods for developers to integrate ChatGPT APIs into their applications.
+The Open AI ChatGPT iOS SDK for iOS provides convenient methods for developers to integrate ChatGPT APIs into their applications.
 It is essential to ensure the security and confidentiality of your API key while using our SDK.
 Please note the following disclaimer regarding the management and safekeeping of your API key.

 ### Responsibility for API Key Security
 As a developer, you are solely responsible for safeguarding your API key.
 The API key grants access to ChatGPT APIs and must be treated as sensitive information.
 Any misuse, loss, or unauthorized access to your API key is your responsibility.